 In order to prepare and support industry stakeholders, and to minimise any potential impact on public health, safety, efficacy and the quality of medicinal products while promoting continued supply, several guidance and Q&A documents have been published by the EMA and other regulatory bodies, for example:

-- Practical guidance for procedures related to Brexit for medicinal products for human and veterinary use within the framework of the centralised procedure (June 2018)
+- Practical guidance for procedures related to Brexit for medicinal products for human and veterinary use within the framework of the centralised procedure (Rev 3, Feb 2019)

-- Questions and Answers related to the UK’s withdrawal from the European Union with regard to the medicinal products for human and veterinary use within the framework of the Centralised Procedure (June 2018)
+- Questions and Answers related to the UK’s withdrawal from the European Union with regard to the medicinal products for human and veterinary use within the framework of the Centralised Procedure (Rev 4, Feb 2019)

-- Notice to marketing authorisation holders of national authorised medicinal products for human use (June 2018)
+- Notice to stakeholders on the withdrawal of the United Kingdom and EU rules for national authorised medicinal products for human use (Rev 2, Feb 2019)

-- Questions and Answers related to the United Kingdom’s withdrawal from the European Union with regard to national authorised medicinal products for human use (June 2018)
+- Questions and Answers related to the United Kingdom’s withdrawal from the European Union with regard to national authorised medicinal products for human use (Rev 3, Feb 2019)

-- Practical guidance for procedures related to Brexit for medicinal products for human use approved via MRP/DCP (July 2018)
+- Practical guidance for procedures related to Brexit for medicinal products for human use approved via MRP/DCP (Rev 3, Feb 2019)

-The EMA recently published their “Report from EMA Industry Survey on Brexit Preparedness” (EMA/450315/2018 Corr.
-1, dated 11-Jul-18), using insight gathered from over 180 Marketing Authorisation Holders (MAHs) of the 694 human and veterinary CAPs located in the UK.
+Furthermore, in July 2018, EMA published their “Report from EMA Industry Survey on Brexit Preparedness” (EMA/450315/2018 Corr.
+1), using insight gathered from over 180 Marketing Authorisation Holders (MAHs) of the 694 CAPs (661 human and 33 veterinary products) located in the UK.